How much information can the best steganography program stuff into a 1135 x 757 pixel photo, without making it ridiculously obvious it's been tampered

 Third, Stegmeister solves a vexing problem that comes about when for example a grey cloud has RGB (red-green-blue) values 127, 128, 128.
 In binary,

-make that color darker (unless the embedded bits are also all 1's), while any bits we embed in the latter will replace 0's and so make that color
+make that color darker (unless the embedded bits are also all 1's), while any bits we embed in 10000000 will replace 0's and so make that color

 brighter.
 Even with fairly low embed ratios this becomes noticeable as phantom colors, and as we try to stuff more information in, it gets worse and